Skip to main content

 • Certificates expire quickly (2 months / 2,000 km), so timing matters.

-• If repairs are expensive, a dealer sale can be the fastest path.
+• If repairs are expensive, a direct broker, dealer, or wholesale offer can be the fastest path.

 Queensland Roadworthy Requirements: Seller's Guide